 Most traffic accident cases are settled out of court.
 Anecdotal evidence suggests that settlements are three and a half times larger when an auto accident victim hires an attorney, compared to cases where the victim does not have legal representation.
 That, in itself, is a compelling argument to call Speaks Law Firm at 877-593-4233 (toll-free!) today.

 Don’t just take our word for it.
-If you have been injured in a car crash near Wilmington, call us and we’ll send you a FREE copy of The North Carolina Auto Injury Book as our way of introducing the firm.
-Whether you want someone to help you negotiate a settlement or take your case to trial, we can match you with a Wilmington auto accident attorney who will treat you with compassion and fight relentlessly to get you the compensation you deserve.
-Remember, the first consultation about your case is always free and confidential, so you have nothing to lose by calling today.
+If you have been injured in a car accident near Wilmington, call us and we’ll send you a FREE copy of The North Carolina Auto Injury Book as our way of introducing the firm.
+Whether you want someone to help you negotiate a settlement or take your case to trial, we can match you with a Wilmington car accident attorney who will treat you with compassion and fight relentlessly to get you the compensation you deserve.
+Remember, the first consultation about your case is always free and confidential, so you have nothing to lose by contacting us today.